bpeck81/dep_postgres/README.md

 ### Payment:
-- If I helped you can you give the project a star?
-I'd like to know if this helped other people. :)
+- If this helped you can you give the project a star?
+I'd like to know if this helped other people.